SimpleServerless/simple-db-connection/README.md

 # Files Explanation

-**app.py:** All the infrastructure as code needed to deploy this recipe to AWS.
-This file contains the code that does the actual dynamic generation of endpoints based on the decorators found in lambda_function

 **Makefile:** Make targets for deploying, testing and iterating.
 See [Make Targets](#make-targets) for more information.

 **run_local.py:** Helper script for testing and iterating locally in a shell or IDE.